khushboop09/Articles/test.md

 * * * * *

- do notexplicitly specify a type of an enum or values of enums (except bit fields)
+ do not explicitly specify a type of an enum or values of enums (except bit fields)

 ``` {.prettyprint .linenums .run .code-hscroll}